So the results are in for our medical marihuana test. And they are exciting!

 Comparison of yields

-As each plant was harvested, the buds were separated and weighed.
+The plants were harvested and the buds separated and weighed.
 A tally of the number of buds was kept for all 18 plants.

 Here is a photo of our three plants after harvest, showing the weight of the buds for each plant **note these weights are of ‘wet’ buds i.e. not dried or cured: